-- Senator Simmons questioned how this process aligns with the Nominating Committee's operating guidelines, specifically concerning the typical process to select names and present them to the Chair of the Faculty and the President.
-Senator Zeiders stated this is in line with the Nominating Committee's views to allow Faculty to select individuals who should be on the CAFT ballot.
-Zeiders clarified the Bylaws state that the Nominating Committee must narrow down the names to twice the number of seats open for CAFT, there are currently four seats open which means the committee needs to narrow the list down to eight candidates.
-The President and Chair of the Faculty only provide some consultation and do not complete the narrowing process.
+- Senator Simmons asked how this process aligns with the Nominating Committee's operating guidelines, specifically concerning the typical process to select names and present them to the Chair of the Faculty and the President. - Senator Zeiders stated this is in line with the Nominating Committee's views to allow Faculty to select individuals who should be on the Committee on Academic Freedom and Tenure (CAFT) ballot.
+Senator Zeiders stated the Bylaws state that the Nominating Committee must narrow down the names to twice the number of seats open for CAFT, there are currently four seats open which means the committee needs to narrow the list down to eight candidates.
+Senator Zeiders stated the President and Chair of the Faculty only provide some consultation and do not complete the narrowing process.
 In previous years, the Chair of the Faculty and the President selected names without the committee's input.
-Currently, the Nominating Committee believes it is up to Faculty to vote on who should move forward. - Senator Fink gave a brief synopsis of the Committee of Eleven report; there was systemic failure across the board, therefore, no particular party was deemed responsible.
+Currently, the Nominating Committee believes it is up to Faculty to vote on who should move forward. - Senator Fink stated a brief synopsis of the Committee of Eleven report; there was systemic failure across the board, therefore, no particular party was deemed responsible.
 There were certain Bylaws not particularly followed, and persons provided input where they shouldn't have.
 The former Chair of the Faculty and the President offered input in a way that is not substantiated by the Bylaws since they should only serve as advisory and not definitive decision makers.
 Fink suggested referring to the Committee of Eleven's report for additional information and items.